chipbaber/apex_textdemo/aiAssist.md

 - [ ] An OCI login with the ability to create an API key
 - [ ] A pem key or the ability to create a PEM key

-## Intro to Coaching your APEX AI Assitant
+## Part 2: Intro to Coaching your APEX AI Assitant

 This video is an introduction to some common ways a human developer can coach your APEX AI Assistant to improve both code quality and development speed.
 This demo was recorded using Oracle ATP-S on OCI, with APEX version 24.2.8 and the latest GROK model available through OCI's Gen-AI service at the time.